ecere/dggal/README.md

 # DGGAL, the Discrete Global Grid Abstraction Library

-DGGAL provides a common interface to perform various operations on Discrete Global Grid Reference Systems (DGGRS), facilitating the implementation of Discrete Global Grid Systems (DGGS), including implementing Web APIs based on the [OGC API - DGGS Standard](https://docs.ogc.org/DRAFTS/21-038.html).
+DGGAL provides a common interface to perform various operations on Discrete Global Grid Reference Systems (DGGRS), facilitating the implementation of Discrete Global Grid Systems (DGGS), including implementing Web APIs based on the [OGC API - DGGS Standard](https://docs.ogc.org/DRAFTS/21-038r1.html).

 ## Supported Discrete Global Grid Reference Systems

-DGGAL currently supports all three DGGRS described in [OGC API - DGGS Annex B](https://docs.ogc.org/DRAFTS/21-038.html#annex-dggrs-def):
+DGGAL currently supports all three DGGRS described in [OGC API - DGGS Annex B](https://docs.ogc.org/DRAFTS/21-038r1.html#annex-dggrs-def), as well as additional DGGRSs:

-* [GNOSIS Global Grid](https://docs.ogc.org/DRAFTS/21-038.html#ggg-dggrs): An axis-aligned quad-tree defined in WGS84 latitude and longitude, with special handling of polar regions, corresponding to the [OGC 2D Tile Matrix Set of the same name](https://docs.ogc.org/is/17-083r4/17-083r4.html#toc58)
+* [GNOSIS Global Grid](https://docs.ogc.org/DRAFTS/21-038r1.html#ggg-dggrs): An axis-aligned quad-tree defined in WGS84 latitude and longitude, with special handling of polar regions, corresponding to the [OGC 2D Tile Matrix Set of the same name](https://docs.ogc.org/is/17-083r4/17-083r4.html#toc58)
-* [ISEA3H](https://docs.ogc.org/DRAFTS/21-038.html#isea3h-dggrs): An equal area hexagonal grid with a refinement ratio of 3 defined in the Icosahedral Snyder Equal Area (ISEA) projection
+* [ISEA3H](https://docs.ogc.org/DRAFTS/21-038r1.html#isea3h-dggrs): An equal area hexagonal grid with a refinement ratio of 3 defined in the Icosahedral Snyder Equal Area (ISEA) projection
-* [ISEA9R](https://docs.ogc.org/DRAFTS/21-038.html#isea9r-dggrs): An equal area rhombic grid with a refinement ratio of 9 defined in the ISEA projection transformed into a 5x6 Cartesian space resulting in axis-aligned square zones
+* [ISEA9R](https://docs.ogc.org/DRAFTS/21-038r1.html#isea9r-dggrs): An equal area rhombic grid with a refinement ratio of 9 defined in the ISEA projection transformed into a 5x6 Cartesian space resulting in axis-aligned square zones
 * **IVEA3H**: An equal area hexagonal grid with a refinement ratio of 3 defined in the Icosahedral Vertex-oriented Great Circle Equal Area (tentatively called IVEA) projection based on [Slice & Dice (2006)](https://www.tandfonline.com/doi/abs/10.1559/152304006779500687), using the same global indexing and sub-zone ordering as for ISEA3H
 * **IVEA9R**: An equal area rhombic grid with a refinement ratio of 9 defined in the IVEA projection transformed into a 5x6 Cartesian space resulting in axis-aligned square zones, using the same global indexing and sub-zone ordering as for ISEA9R